nycmeshnet/nycmesh-configs/README.md

 Configuration templates for NYC Mesh

-These configs drive [configgen.nycmesh.net](https://configgen.nycmesh.net).
-The tool[nycmesh-configgen](https://github.com/nycmeshnet/nycmesh-configgen) uses Github Releases to determine which configs are available.
-Don't forget to create a [new release](https://github.com/nycmeshnet/nycmesh-configs/releases) after merging changes!
+These configs drive the [configgen.nycmesh.net](https://configgen.nycmesh.net) website.
+The website's code [nycmesh-configgen](https://github.com/nycmeshnet/nycmesh-configgen) uses Git Tags to determine which configs are available.
+Don't forget to create a [new tag](https://github.com/nycmeshnet/nycmesh-configs/tags) after merging changes!
+GitHub Releases are not used.